mizhgun/ansible-role-docker-centos/README.md

 Ansible Role: Docker
 ====

-Ansible role that installs Docker and docker-py on CentOS 6/7.
+Ansible role that installs Docker, docker-py and docker-compose on CentOS 6/7.

 Role Variables
 ----